nodesman/kai/README.md

 ## Manual Version Tagging

 To manually create version tags (following SemVer) for stable points in your codebase, use the standard `npm version` command.
 This is useful for marking releases or known good states.
+The `preversion` and `postversion` scripts in `package.json` automate checks and pushing.

-1.  **Ensure your working directory is clean:** Commit or stash any pending changes (`git status`).
+1.  **Ensure your working directory is clean:** The `preversion` script checks this.
 2.  **Run `npm version`:**
     *   **Patch Release (e.g., 0.1.0 -> 0.1.1):** For bug fixes or minor changes.
         ```bash